my eyes are bigger than my stomach.

 I love food.

-Don’t yell at me when you eat all of this in less than two hours.
+I like this bread.
+It’s super sweet to me and just makes me feel good about my day.
+But don’t yell at me when you eat all of this in less than two hours.
 I can’t hear you through the computer.

-This narrowly beats my daily bowl of cocoa puffs as a midnight snack. or just comes right after.
+This narrowly beats my daily bowl of cocoa puffs as a midnight snack.
+Or just comes right after.

 Peanut Butter Banana Bread

 Pour peanut banana mixture into the dry ingredients and, using a spatula or a wooden spoon, combine batter until everything is mixed well (your batter should have a wet, creamy consistency).

 Nutritional information: 235 calories, 9g fat (4 sat, 3 mono, 1.5 poly), 36g carbs, 4.5g protein